 Run the Laravel PHP sample app

 In this guide, you'll learn how to run a Laravel PHP sample app and see your project's content in your browser.
-The sample app will show content from a sample project and you'll also get to change a thing or two in the project.
+The sample app shows content from a sample project.
+You also get to make a few changes in the project.

 New to modular content platforms?